YOUR NEW DACHSHUND PUPPY

 All the important things to keep your pup healthy!

 Your puppy will be used to eating a mixture of proteins in their dry kibble to ensure they are getting all the benefits different proteins can provide.
-Dogs also enjoy a variety of food!
-Your puppy will be eating 2 different proteins with PawTree dry food, whitefish and chicken.
-These foods are not available in retail stores.
-This is a food which contains no peas, fillers, corn, or gluten and all ingredients are grown and produced in the USA.
-I love the quality of this food.
-You can order bags online and it will be delivered to your home and I recommend setting up AutoShip so you don't need to think about ordering dog food.
-This is a very high calorie food with a high digestability, so pay attention to the feeding guidelines and activity level on the bag and adjust as you feel is needed.
+Your puppy will have been eating Pro Plan Sport 30/20 and we reccomend just setting up an auto ship order every month.
+This is a very high calorie food, so pay attention to the feeding guidelines and activity level on the bag and adjust as you feel is needed.
 It is important to pay attention to how your puppy looks when adjusting food portions.
-Your puppy also has been introduced to some freeze dried raw chicken and salmon, as well as various raw goodies we keep on hand at the house.
+Your puppy also has been introduced to some freeze dried raw chicken and salmon, as well as various raw goodies we keep on hand at the house